Welcome to the Brentwood High School Counseling Page!

 Brentwood High School offers several College Credit Courses through the University of Missouri - St. Louis (UMSL), St. Louis Community College (STLCC), Lindenwood University, the Advanced Placement (AP) Program, the Project Lead the Way (PLTW) Program, and select Launch classes.

-- The fee for UMSL College Credit is $70/credit hour for the 2022 - 2023 school year.
-Juniors and seniors must have a 3.0 GPA in order to automatically participate in the UMSL Advanced Credit Program; students who have a 2.5 GPA can still participate with special permissions.
-Register online at https://www.umsl.edu/continuinged/acp/register.html by the designated deadline.
+Juniors and seniors must have a 3.0 GPA in order to automatically participate in the UMSL Advanced Credit Program; students who have a 2.5 GPA can still participate with special permissions; students can find registration and cost information online at https://www.umsl.edu/continuinged/acp/register.html.

-- For BHS classes that offer multiple college credit options, we commend that students only register for one--either through UMSL or STLCC, not both for the same HS course.
+For BHS classes that offer multiple college credit options, only register for one--either through UMSL or STLCC, not both for the same HS course.